 Campus programming isn’t all fun and games.
 With employers looking more often toward students’ co-curricular experiences as an indicator of their job skills, we need to be offering skill-building programs as well.
 Life skills combined with unique talents set our students apart in the mad dash for jobs after graduation.

 Get input from your literature department faculty and create a campus-wide book club!
 Establish a theme for each semester and have a roundtable discussion to bring the books together.

 Essential skills developed: Critical thinking, synthesis, and discussion skills

 10. Learn how to compost

 While students learn how to compost, teach them about the benefits of composting and how they can compost on- and off-campus.
-If you have a community garden on campus, you can even get attendees involved in the care and keeping of it.
+If you have a community garden on campus, you can even get attendees involved in the care of it.

 Essential skill developed: Project management

 11. Financial fitness series

 Rarely do students learn about the impact of student loans and how to save effectively while in college.
 Discuss potential on-campus job options for student employment and online jobs that allow students to make money from virtually anywhere, as well as budgeting tools that they can use to simplify it all.
 Pro-tip: Partner with your financial aid office on this one!

 Organizing is one of my favorite things to do, although my desk could use some serious love.
 Here are some helpful and free tools to teach students how to better manage their time and busy schedules.